IMPORTANT UPDATE

 Quick status of where our opposition stands:

-4/23/25 MAJOR ANNOUNCEMENT The Connecticut Superior Court has ruled in favor of SCNETI, the Town of Fairfield, and our fellow co-plaintiffs in our appeal challenging the Connecticut Siting Council’s approval of United Illuminating’s transmission line project through Fairfield and Bridgeport.
+4/23/25 MAJOR ANNOUNCEMENT The Connecticut Superior Court ruled in favor of SCNETI, the Town of Fairfield, and our fellow co-plaintiffs in our appeal challenging the Connecticut Siting Council’s approval of United Illuminating’s transmission line project through Fairfield and Bridgeport.
 The court found that the CSC “exceeded its statutory authority and violated principles of fundamental fairness.”
 Central to this decision was the fact that the Siting Council approved a project located on an entirely different route from what was originally proposed, without proper notice or an opportunity for public input.
 While this ruling is a significant and hard-earned victory for our community, the road ahead remains uncertain until United Illuminating announces its next steps.
 We remain prepared and committed to protecting our property rights, environment, history, and public safety in whatever comes next.
 See the judge's memorandum for more details.

 1/13/25 our Appeal hearing was held in New Britain Superior Court before the Honorable Judge Matthew Budzik.
 Arguments were presented by attorneys from SCNETI, the Town of Fairfield, the City of Bridgeport, Southport Congregational Church, and BJ's Wholesale.
-Judge Budzik has 120 to issue his decision and we are hopeful for a favorable outcome.
+Judge Budzik has 120 days to issue his decision and we are hopeful for a favorable outcome.
 See the 1/16/25 First Selectman's update for additional details about the hearing.

 See Recent Updates page for more details